yieldmo/style-guide/README.md

 ## Commit Messages

-  - Good commit messages matter, it makes `git log` a very powerful tool to get a full picture of what has changed
+  - Good commit messages matter.
+They make `git log` a very powerful tool to get a full picture of what has changed
-  - Capitalize the subject line and limit it to 50 characters, do not end the subject line with a period
+  - Capitalize the subject line and limit it to 50 characters.
+Do not end the subject line with a period
-  - For small changes, it's ok to leave the body empty; if the subject exceeds 50 characters, then consider add body
+  - For small changes, it's ok to leave the body empty; if the subject exceeds 50 characters, then consider adding a body
   - When a commit merits a bit of explanation and context, it's necessary to write a body
-    - Separate subject from body with a blank line
+    - Separate the subject from the body with a blank line
     - Use the body to explain what and why vs. how
     - You can leave out details about how a change has been made, which is what comments in code is about
-  - Use the imperative mood in the subject line, it should always be able to complete the following sentence:
+  - Use the imperative mood in the subject line.
+A commit subject should always be able to complete the following sentence:
     - If applied, this commit will your *subject line* here
     - For example: *If applied, this commit will update getting started documentation*
   - Reference: http://chris.beams.io/posts/git-commit/